This cabbage steak recipe is quick, easy, and full of flavor. Make this low carb meal for dinner tonight – it only takes 30 minutes!

 - Mediterranean flavor – Spread on a thin layer of pesto, then top with Feta and Parmesan.
 Add tomatoes or artichoke hearts if desired.

 - Replace with cauliflower – If you aren’t a fan of cabbage, use cauliflower instead.
 Slice it the same way and reduce cook time to about 15 minutes.
+If you’re out of regular cabbage, try this with red cabbage!

 - Shredded cheese – Always buy fresh and shred your own.
 Bagged shreds have a preservative that prevents them from melting properly.